-There was a car parked on my street when the plow came through, will you come back to clear the snow to the curb?
+There was a car parked on my street when the plow came through.
+Will DPW come back to clear the snow to the curb?

+After initial plowing has been completed equipment continues to addres alternate side parking and intersection cleanup.
 Requests can be entered online or you can call 414-286-CITY (2489).
 Once all residential streets are safe and passable we will address resident requests for additional snow removal.
-We will try to clear islands left behind, but it can be difficult to maneuver the plows into a small space and arrive when vehicles are no longer parked at the curb.
+We will try to clear "parking islands" left behind, but it can be difficult to maneuver the plows into a small space and arrive when vehicles are no longer parked at the curb.
 Utilizing alternate side parking helps ensure we can clear the street to the curb efficiently.

 Winter Parking rules are located online.
 Vehicles must be legally parked and in compliance with all posted signs.
 During a DPW Operation utilize alternate side parking from 11pm-6am.
-During snow emergencies parking is not allowed on highways and mass transit routes and utilitze alternate side parking from 11pm-6am.
+During a Snow Emergency parking is not allowed on highways and mass transit routes, plus drivers must utilize alternate side parking from 10pm-6am.